Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 ### Note:

 This LIA was abandoned in favor of the ZI HF2LI LIA as 2 SR865As would be needed to support DFRT and we don't have a second one lying around.
 Only one HF2LI is needed to support DFRT.
-Additionally, the SR865A outputs are more dependent on preamplification or T junctions to get the higher voltages needed for PFM, adding additional complications.
+Additionally, the SR865A outputs are more dependent on preamplification or T junctions to get the higher voltages desired for PFM, adding complications.
 The HF2LI can operate over larger parameter ranges in almost all instances.